dennislwm/netlify-hugo-tldr/content/en/posts/installing-minikube-on-ubuntu-with-wsl-backend.md

 author: "Dennis Lee"
 title: "Installing Minikube on Ubuntu with Windows Subsystem Linux Backend"
 date: "Tue, 15 Jun 2021 12:00:06 +0800"
-description: "minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes."
+description: "minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+Why write an article on installing minikube on Ubuntu with WSL 2 backend?
+There are two reasons:"
 draft: false
 hideToc: false
 enableToc: true